 Please contact us at least 21 days prior to the event to allow for proper planning and advertising

-In addition to reserving Fisher 135 for our weekend shows, we also reserve the space for two or three days during the week.
-This is to make things simple when planning an event, we usually reserve Wednesday and Thursday at 8pm.
-If you would like to have an event at a different time or day, the registrars will need to be contacted.
+We reserve Fisher 135 for our weekend shows on Friday and Saturday, in addition to Sunday for the occasional showings.
+If you would like to have an event at a different day, the registrars will need to be contacted.
 Film Board is second priority to Exams and University events, so reservations cannot be guaranteed.

 Some questions to ask yourself while planning an event include: